bppwrite/bppwrite.github.io/CONTRIBUTING.md

 Open the content file you created with your favorite text editor.
 The frontmatter is shown at the top of the content file delimited by `+++`.
 Each element of the frontmatter has a default (usually empty).
 It's your job to change the value of each element according to the show components.
 Here's a quick checklist:

 1. Fix the capitalization of the `title`.
 Set the `subtitle` if applicable
-2. List the `showtimes` using the ISO 8601 datetime format
+2. List the `showtimes` using the ISO 8601 datetime format (e.g., "2016-01-01T19:30:00")
-3. Set `showtimes_human` to something like "October 28-29, November 4-6"
+3. List the OvationTix link to the tickets page for each showtime.
 4. Set the `date` parameter equal to the first element of the list of `showtimes`
 5. Set the `series` parameter equal to the season lable in format `<year>-<year>`
 6. Set the `slot` parameter
 7. Set the `genres` parameter to the effective genre or multiple genres if applicable
 8. Set the cast and crew elements as they become known

+Note: the frontmatter elements for an Event will be different than for a Show

-### Add images for the show
+### Add images

-#### Create a directory for the images
+#### Poster

+Create an image called `poster` of any valid web type (e.g., JPG, GIF, PNG, SVG) and place it in the same directory as the show. e.g., `show/2015-2016/the-bull-the-moon-and-the-coronet-of-stars/poster.png`.

+#### Hero

+Create an image called `hero` of any valid web type (e.g., JPG, GIF, PNG, SVG) and place it in the same directory as the show. e.g., `show/2015-2016/the-bull-the-moon-and-the-coronet-of-stars/hero.jpg`.

+#### Image gallery

 ```sh
 $ mkdir -p show/[2016-2017]/[the-title-of-the-show]/gallery
 ```

-The directory name, `[the-title-of-the-show]`, must match the name of the show you created previously.

 Add all of the images related to this show in the `show/[2016-2017]/[the-title-of-the-show]/gallery` directory.